ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    ns2.foo.test.
 86400	IN	AAAA	2001:db8::2:4
 ~~~

+   In late 2021 the authors analyzed zone file data available from ICANN's
+   Centralized Zone Data Service [@CZDS] and found 222 out of approximately
+   209,000,000 total delegations that had only sibling NS RRs in a cyclic
+   dependency as above.

 ## Missing Referral Glue

    An example of missing glue is included here, even though it is not